tlevine/dadaportal/templates/dadaportal/install.md

 ### Install dependencies
 Assuming you're on Debian,

-    sudo apt-get install python3 python3-pip python3-lxml postgresql
+    sudo apt-get install python3 python3-pip postgresql
     sudo pip3 install{% for r in requirements %} {{r|safe}}{% endfor %}

-You can instead install lxml from pip; it'll just take a while to build.
+You can install the following by pip or by apt-get; they might take a while to build if you use pip.

+    sudo apt-get install python3-lxml python3-psycopg2
+    # or
+    sudo pip3 install lxml psycopg2

 ### Configure the database
 As the PostgreSQL user (probably &ldquo;postgres&rdquo;),